 (h) Engine Oil Replacement Reminder Light (for vehicles sold in U.S.A.)

-This light reminds you when to replace the engine oil.
+This light acts as a reminder to replace the engine oil.

 This light will come on when the ignition key is turned to "ON" and will go off after about a few seconds.